 Remember to add activities which interest you to your itinerary.

 A cyclists’ paradise

 The Malt Whisky Trail runs along some of Scotland’s most scenic cycling routes.
-Get your adrenaline pumping with mountain biking routes for all abilities – taking you though wild forest, undulating sand dunes, and panoramic mountain tracks.
+Get your adrenaline pumping with mountain biking routes for all abilities – taking you through wild forest, undulating sand dunes, and panoramic mountain tracks.

 Of course, Moray Speyside is also the perfect place to take a more leisurely pace – to slow down, and explore the delights of the Malt Whisky Trail on your own time.

 Moray Speyside is also ideal for high-speed road cyclists.
-The Moray Coastal route runs in close proximity to Glen Moray and Benromach distilleries, and links the regions famous seaside villages.
+The Moray Coastal route runs in close proximity to Glen Moray and Benromach distilleries, and links the region’s famous seaside villages.
 The Malt Whisky Trail also sits on National Cycle Network Route One.

 At the foot of the Trail, near The Glenlivet distillery, you’ll find the Glenlivet Mountain Biking Trails.
 Working their way through the stunning Glenlivet estate, these trails are an ideal way to experience local wildlife as part of a thrilling ride.

 Moray Speyside benefits from an active cycling community.
-Why not join the locals while you travel the Malt Whisky Trail and visit one of the many local clubs.
+Why not join the locals while you travel the Malt Whisky Trail and visit one of the many local clubs?

 Meander along the Speyside Way

 The Malt Whisky Trail has the mighty River Spey at its heart.
 The Speyside Way – one of only four official long distance walking routes in Scotland, stretches the length of the Trail and beyond.